-Many thanks for voting and look out for my next poll soon.
+Many thanks for voting on my latest poll and look out for another in due course.

 What do the public want?
 (By public I mean the six people including myself that voted on this poll!)